FuzzyLitchi/FuzzyLitchi.github.io/a_defense_of_diy_hrt/index.md

 Some people don't even buy it online.
 If you have trans allies in your life they sometimes have ways to acquire them directly from the official sources.
 They usually prescribe estradiol for postmenopausal women, so you can just get it from them.
 Or if you know some doctor who's an ally they can "procure it."

 A lot of people have taken the medication bought from the same online sellers and experienced the expected feminizing effects with no adverse effects.
-Some have subsequently gotten blood tests which show the expected elevated estrogen levels and so on.[^centralization] While writing this I found out that Trans Harm Reduction[^transharmreduction] exists and has done lab tests on various drugs available through these channels and published the result!
+Some have subsequently gotten blood tests which show the expected elevated estrogen levels and so on.[^centralization] While writing this I found out that [Trans Harm Reduction](https://transharmreduction.org/) exists and has done lab tests on various drugs available through these channels and published the result!
 All of these things put together can give you a high confidence that the drugs you buy aren’t snakeoil and aren’t poison.

 ### Isn't buying drugs on the internet illegal?!
 1. When the law is unjust, you have a duty to break it.